-This savory herb Wild Rice Fennel Stuffing recipe is the perfect Thanksgiving side dish!
-It's gluten free, vegetarian, and super comforting.
+This homemade Wild Rice Fennel Stuffing is a great vegetarian Thanksgiving side dish!
+It's savory and baked with gluten free bread cubes.

-Thanksgiving is upon us and I'm good with that.
+Thanksgiving is coming up soon in the United States and it's never too early to start planning our holiday menus.
 I'm all for holidays that revolve around the consumption of food and nothing more.
 I don't get into football or Black Friday planning or anything like that.

-I do get into gravy and pie and stuffing.
-Especially stuffing.
-I love a good savory butter-dotted pan of carbohydrates.
+I do, however, get excited about gravy and pie and stuffing.
+I love a good savory butter-dotted pan of carbohydrates and I love that there's one guilt-free day a year to eat whatever we want without judgement.

 Jump to: